ATNS-I

 Altitude: ranging from 2,500m to 2,900m

-Objective: study the impacts of environmental stress and teamwork on human performance.
+Objective: study the impacts of environmental stress on human performance while evaluating the efficiency of ecological momentary assessment tools.

 Challenges: steep terrains, changing weather, limited resources, and unpredictable environmental conditions.

-The ATNS-I Excursion is our first effort to study human cognitive performance in a mountain environment.
-This preliminary excursion was also designed to help shape the next Research in the Field initiatives by gaining experience dealing with adverse conditions and managing travel logistics.
+The ATNS-I excursion represents our first effort to study human cognitive performance in a mountain environment.
+This preliminary excursion was also designed to help shape future Research in the Field initiatives by gaining experience dealing with adverse conditions and managing travel logistics.
 Our team of six, comprising five scientists and one psychologist, embarked on a trek through the high-altitude regions of the Pyrenees in the Ordino parish in Andorra.
 With their rugged landscapes, variable climates, and high altitudes, the Pyrenees serve as the perfect “analogue setting” to investigate how teams cope with physical strain and environmental stress in a natural setting.

 While navigating through steep terrains and unpredictable weather, data on the team’s cognitive performance and physiological responses were gathered.
 As part of the study, the team performed daily cognitive tests to monitor any declines in mental sharpness and filled in self-assessment questionnaires to track mood shifts.
 Additionally, wearable devices tracked sleep patterns.
 Much like in space missions, team dynamics were also critical to ensure the success of ATNS-I. With little contact with the outside world, the team had to rely on each other for emotional and physical support.
 These crew interactions were also qualitatively documented and later analysed.